Tevvek/hp-technical-challenge/task_2/README.md

 15. Use deconstruction for request
 16. Completely personal, I like to not shorten names aka req becomes request and res becomes response.
 17. Instead of exporting using exports. we just definy a function and export it both like the default and an object so that we can use modules and import it as import {inviteUser } from ... or import inviteUser from ... instead of require(...)
+18. Add imports of superagent and models (at least to show how it would have been instead)